Change in accounting policies

 Swisscom has been applying IFRS 16 “Leases” since 1 January 2019.
 IFRS 16 generally has the following effects on the reporting of leases:

-- Costs arising from operating leases previously reported as operating expenses must now be recognised as depreciation and interest.
+- Costs arising from leases previously reported as operating expenses must now be recognised as depreciation and interest.
 This leads to a substantial rise in operating income before depreciation and amortisation (EBITDA).
 The effect on results at net income level is insignificant.

 - Reporting of additional lease liabilities results in an increase in net debt.

 - The application of IFRS 16 has no effect on cash flows.

 IFRS 16 has the following effects on Swisscom’s financial reporting: